myspaghetti/macos-virtualbox/README.md

 ## Primary display resolution
 The following primary display resolutions are supported by macOS on VirtualBox: `5120x2880` `2880x1800` `2560x1600` `2560x1440` `1920x1200` `1600x1200` `1680x1050` `1440x900` `1280x800` `1024x768` `640x480`.
 See `documentation` for further information.

+## Keyboard Integration
+Keyboard is automatically linked with MacOS VM as `PS/2` keyboard which is the Windows style layout.
+You can find which key is which in MacOS [here](https://support.microsoft.com/help/970299/)

 ## Unsupported features
 Developing and maintaining VirtualBox or macOS features is beyond the scope of this script.
 Some features may behave unexpectedly, such as USB device support, audio support, FileVault boot password prompt support, and other features.